Searcher06/AI-Powered-Incident-Intelligent-System/README.md

 ## API Documentation

-All endpoints are prefixed with the base URL, default `http://localhost:5000`.
+All endpoints are prefixed with `http://localhost:5000`.

 ### POST /reports